omnisat/TwitterRewards/README.md

 ### Update : 29/06/22

-Project is canceled by team but is shown as reference.
+Project is canceled by the original team that requested it but is shown as reference.
+The twitter request can be adapted in `main.py`
 You can find below the algo that was used.